Amin-MAG/My-Notes/Software-Engineering.md

 ## Monitoring

-You can read more about testing on the [Monitoring](Monitoring.md) page.
+You can read more about monitoring on the [Monitoring](Monitoring.md) page.

 ## Observability and Tracing

-You can read more about testing on the [Observability](Observability.md) page.
+You can read more about observability on the [Observability](Observability.md) page.

 ## Miscellaneous